 The University of Pittsburgh Johnstown encourages everyone in the Pitt-Johnstown community to report crimes and other emergencies promptly to the Pitt-Johnstown police or to other appropriate police agencies, if off campus.
-At sessions conducted for freshmen and their parents, participants are advised to report all information regarding any incident to the Pitt-Johnstown police.
 University police department seminars and publications offer crime prevention tips and emphasize the importance of reporting crimes.